WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 Avoid using Roman numerals.
 Instead use standard Arabic numerals in your documentation.

 You can use Roman numerals to denote "steps or sub-steps in procedures."

+## Fractions

+Express fractions as decimal numbers, whenever possible.
+Don't use slashes with fractions, as they may be difficult to comprehend.
+Using slashes with fractions could be misunderstood as alternatives or combinations.
+When expressing fractions as words, use a hyphen to link the numerator with the denominator, unless one of them is already hyphenated.

+**Examples**

+[warning] Not Recommended: 3/4 [/warning]
+[tip] Recommended: ¾ [/tip]
+[tip] Recommended: 0.75 [/tip]
+[tip] Recommended: 75% [/tip]
+[tip] Recommended: three-fourths [/tip]